Whitcomb L. Judson

 Whitcomb L. Judson (March 7, 1843 – December 7, 1909) was an American machine salesman, mechanical engineer and inventor.
 He received thirty patents over a sixteen-year career, fourteen of which were on pneumatic street railway innovations.
 Six of his patents had to do with a motor mechanism suspended beneath the rail-car that functioned with compressed air.
 He founded the Judson Pneumatic Street Railway.

-Judson is most noted for his invention of the common zipper.
+Judson is most noted for his invention of the zip fastener.
 It was originally called a clasp-locker.
 The first application was as a fastener for shoes and high boots.
 The patent said it could be used wherever it was desirable to connect a pair of adjacent flexible parts that could be detached easily.
 Possible applications noted were for corsets, gloves, and mail bags.

 Early life

 Judson was born March 7, 1843, in Chicago, Illinois.
 He served in the Union Army and enlisted in 1861 at Oneida, Illinois, in the 42nd Illinois Infantry Regiment according to the Illinois State Archives.
 Judson attended Knox College in his hometown Galesburg, Illinois.
 He was found in Minneapolis, Minnesota, in 1886.
 In 1886 and 1887 the Minneapolis city directory identified Judson as a "traveling agent" – a traveling salesman working probably for Pitts Agricultural Works.
 A couple of years later Judson began working for Earle Manufacturing Company with Harry L. Earle as the head of the firm.
 Judson sold band cutters and grain scales for them along with other items as one of their salesmen.